-To face into this crisis, we need to resource cultural narratives with stories of radical change.
 Jonathan Lear describes the story of how the Crow nation adapted to a new way of life after their traditional way of life had collapsed.
-Like the Crow, we live in an age of deep and profound angst that the world itself, as we know it, is vulnerable to break down.
-As this is a man-made crisis, especially of Western modernist man, it will take a radical decentering to re-imagine our place in the planetary ecosystem.
+Like the Crow, we live in an age of deep and profound angst that the world, as we know it, is vulnerable to break down.
+It will take a radical decentering to re-imagine our place in the planetary ecosystem.

-The potential for a collective shift seems blocked by the biggest psychological symptom on our planet - the denial of climate change.
 The Earth systems and the cultural systems are in a parallel process of rupture.
-Western culture is distracted by our many escapist entertainments that help maintain a sense of ‘normality’ despite the increasing symptoms of eco-anxiety, addiction and suicide.
+Western culture is distracted by our many escapist entertainments that help maintain a sense of ‘normality’ despite increasing symptoms of eco-anxiety, addiction and suicide.
 Examples of our cultural malaise include:

 - Issues of overstimulation and lack of self-regulation

-- Loss of human capacity to relate to others outside of a bubble of self-reference
+- Culture of uncare and loss of our capacity to relate to others

-- Reality seeming to fray at the edges; unravelling and hyper-normalisation
+- Reality seeming to fray at the edges; unravelling of our known world

 - Unprocessed grief from the many losses of place and species

 - Apocalyptic fantasies and dreams